aphalo/romnidriver/README.md

 At this point open an R session, or restart an already open one.
 I recommend installing first package ‘rJava’ from CRAN.
-This installation may fail if the path to the Java instalaltion is not found.
+This installation may fail if the path to the Java installation is not found.
 Depending on the operating system setting the environment variable “JAVA\_HOME” may be necessary.